apache/db-jdo/README.txt

 - JPOX
 The Reference Implementation for JDO 2.0 is JPOX.
-The tck20 subproject automatically downloads the latest JPPOX snapshot.
+The tck20 subproject automatically downloads the latest JPOX snapshot.

 - derby
 The default datastore for tck20 is derby.
 The tck20 subproject